nooqta/kodyfire/packages/kodyfire-cli/README.md

 Here are few examples of what kody can/will do

 - A REST API based on x framework (example: Laravel)
-- A frontend using x framework/library (example: Vue.js)
+- A frontend using x framework/library (example: Next.js)
-- A fullstack web app
+- A fullstack web app (example: .net core)
 - A mobile app using x framework (flutter)
 - A browser extension
 - An editor/ IDE extension